jojozhuang/jojozhuang.github.io/_posts/portfolios/2016-03-25-Online-Course-Player-SignalR.md

 It contains four samples, named as follows:

-* Chart: A Chatting Room
+* Chat: A Chatting Room
 * Drawing Board: A Drawing Application
 * Screen and Whiteboard: A Simulator Player without Video
 * Course Player: Full Functioned Course Player